Boost your revenue with optimal UX

 Co-browsing is typically used in customer support, sales, and online communication as it enables more efficient collaboration.
 Support agents can use it to guide customers through a website, troubleshoot technical issues, fill out complex forms, or complete a purchase.
 Co-browsing can also be used for collaborative web development, where team members can work together to build, test, and debug web applications.

-Co-browsing works by enabling a user to share their web browsing session (as opposed to a video stream in screen sharing) with another user, allowing them to see and interact with the same web page or application in real-time.
+Co-browsing works by enabling a user to share their web browsing session (as opposed to a video stream in screen sharing) with another user, allowing them to see and interact with the same web page or application in real time.
 This can be done through a variety of co-browsing tools, which may involve installing a browser extension or embedding a code snippet into the web application.

-Co-browsing is often considered more secure than screen sharing because it only shares the web browsing session (only the tab where the user is active), rather than the entire computer screen.
+A co-browser is often considered more secure than screen sharing because it only shares the web browsing session (only the tab where the user is active), rather than the entire computer screen.
 This, combined with data masking, reduces the risk of sharing sensitive or confidential information that may be displayed on other parts of the user’s screen.

 Unlike screen sharing, co-browsing is also interactive because it allows both participants to scroll, click and type within the website or application as if they were physically present.
 This can be particularly useful for customer support, where the customer service agent can guide the customer through complex processes step-by-step.